peterhry/peterhrynkow.com/_drafts/component-api.md

 > API design is hard because you can make it seem simple but it's actually deceptively complex, or make it actually simple but seem complex.
 [sebmarkbage](https://twitter.com/sebmarkbage/status/728433349337841665)

 As [@sebmarkbage](https://twitter.com/sebmarkbage) points out, API design is not without its challenges.
-In this post, I will share my thoughts on some common component API design problems — all of which boil down to a single question: Does your component library prioritize flexibility or consistency?
+In this post, I will share my thoughts on some common component API design problems.
+What I've found is that they often boil down to a single question: Does your component library prioritize flexibility or consistency?

 But first, let’s go over the various parts of a component API.

 ### What is a Component API?

 A component API is a contract between the component and its consumer that governs how the two parties communicate.
-In React, a component API includes, but is not limited to:
+In React, a component API includes:

 #### The name and type of each prop